atsb/DOOM64-Remaster-Launcher/README.md

 # Credits
-OpenRift - Logo and Icon as well as functionality changes for users (automated patch process) NightDive and Kaiser - for the Remaster and KEX <3 DOOM64 Discord
+OpenRift - Logo and Icon as well as functionality changes for users (automated patch process) NightDive and Kaiser - for the Remaster and KEX Engine <3 DOOM64 Discord